FLAGlab/CloneDetection/index.md

 We focus the evaluation on the 50 apps for Dart and Kotlin, as shown in the results section.

 Evaluation [results](./mobile_apps.md) for Dart and Kotlin repositories.

+### Performance Evaluation

+We evaluate the [performance](./performance.md) in detecting clones for the complete applications in our CloneCorp